-The first surgery may be needed within the baby's first few days of life.
-Afterward, the baby will usually go home.
-The child will usually need to take daily medications and be closely followed by a pediatric cardiologist, who will decide when the second stage of surgery should be done.
+The first surgery may be needed when the baby is only a few days old.
+In most cases, the baby can go home from the hospital afterward.
+The child will most often need to take medicines every day and be closely followed by a pediatric cardiologist.
+The child’s doctor will determine when the second stage of surgery should be done.

-The next surgery (or first surgery, if the baby didn't need the procedure mentioned above) is called the bidirectional Glenn shunt or Hemifontan procedure.
+The next surgery (or first surgery, if the baby didn't need a procedure as a newborn) is called the bidirectional Glenn shunt or Hemifontan procedure.
 This surgery is usually done when the child is 4 - 6 months old.

 After the child has had the above operations, he or she may still look blue (cyanotic).
 The final step is called the Fontan procedure.
-This surgery is usually performed when the child is 18 months - 3 years old.
+This surgery is most often done when the child is 18 months - 3 years old.
 After this final step, the baby is no longer cyanotic.

-The Fontan operation does not create normal circulation in the body, but it creates the type of circulation a child can live and grow with.
+The Fontan operation does not create normal circulation in the body.
+However, it improves circulation enough for the child to live and grow.

-A child may need more surgeries for related defects or to extend survival while waiting for the Fontan procedure.
+A child may need more surgeries for other defects, or to extend survival while waiting for the Fontan procedure.

-The doctor may prescribe your child medication before and after surgery.
-Medications may include:
+Your child may need to take medicines before and after surgery.
+These may include:

 For the most severe cases of DILV, a heart transplant may be recommended.

 Advances in surgical techniques allow many infants with DILV to reach adulthood.
-However, these children and adults require regular follow-ups, face many complications, and may be limited in the type of physical activities they can pursue.
+However, these children and adults require regular follow-ups.
+They also face many complications and may have to limit their physical activities.